content-services/content-sources-backend/CONTRIBUTING.md

  * All PRs should be backed by a JIRA ticket and included in the subject using the format:
    * `Fixes 23: Some great feature` - if a PR fully resolves an issue or feature, or is the last PR in a series of PRs.
    * `Refs 23: Partial work for issue` - if a PR partially resolves an issue or feature or is not the last PR in a series of PRs.
-   * If you do not have access to the Jira (we are working on opening it up), open a PR without this and we will add it for you.
+   * If you do not have access to the Jira, open a PR without this and we will add it for you.

 ## A Note on SQL migrations